emqx/emqx/apps/emqx_gateway/src/coap/README.md

 # EMQX 5.0 CoAP Gateway

-emqx-coap is a CoAP Gateway for EMQX Broker.
+emqx-coap is a CoAP Gateway for EMQX.
 It translates CoAP messages into MQTT messages and make it possible to communiate between CoAP clients and MQTT clients.

 <a id="orgeddbc94"></a>